 Electric blowers weigh between 3 and 6 kg, while petrol-powered models tend to be heavier, weighing in at around 4 to 18 kg.

 Handheld leaf blowers

-The lightest leaf blowers can be carried by handle at arm’s length with part of the weight distributed across the shoulder via a strap.
+The lightest leaf blowers can be carried with a handle at arm’s length with part of the weight distributed with shoulder straps.

 Backpack leaf blowers

 Heavier leaf blowers are worn on the back like a backpack with a padded harness for increased comfort.